-As the engine that powers a financial plan, a well-researched and carefully thought out investment strategy is a crucial conponent of your financial life.
-I have studied many approaches to investing and am convinced there is not a single strategy that fits all situations or even all parts of a portfolio.
+As the engine that powers a financial plan, a well-researched and carefully thought out investment strategy is a crucial component of your financial life.
+I have studied many approaches to investing and am convinced there is not a blanket strategy that fits all situations or even all parts of a portfolio.
 At a very high level, investment strategies often fall into a few basic categories based on certain priorities and theories.

 Asset Allocation: Several academic studies point to the fact that asset allocation, or the types of investments in a portfolio, is the largest contributor to overall investment performance.
 The studies suggest that other attempts to increase performance, such as market timing, stock selection, and minimizing fees, have a relatively small impact compared to the asset allocation policy.

 Buy and Hold: This approach is based on the belief that the market will always go up in the timeframe required.
 It is often characterized by phrases such as “time in the market is more important than timing the market.”
 Because buy-and-hold strategies rely on stocks rising over the long-term they tend to require little if any risk management.
 The problem I see with this approach is that “the long-term” does not have a clear definition and most financial goals have very specific timeframe requirements.